femboyindustries/gimmick-theme/README.md

 A minimal NotITG v4.3.0 theme focused on developer simplicity and modern solutions.

-Gimmick is meant to be partly a playground, and partly an example for other developers aiming to make a theme with no idea where to begin.
+The intent is to make Gimmick a fully feature-complete theme, from regular gameplay to modfile creation to irregular gameplay, but it's still in its early stages.
+For now, it functions partly as a playground, and partly as an actual working theme.

 ## Why is it called "gimmick"?

-Because I really don't know if any of what I'm doing is going to stick.
-The stuff presented here is highly experimental and prone to breaking under pressure!
+In a sense, the entire theme's structure, funcionality and ideas are big, expermiental and highly prone to breaking gimmicks.
+Noone knows if any of them will stick, but whatever sticks is at the very least neat.

+## Hey isn't that name kind of close to the 1992 hit Sunsoft videogame "Gimmick!"

+Yeah I think I was subconsciously inspired by that and didn't realize sorry.
+You'll have to put up with that being confusing

 ## Compatibility